VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 return $config;
 ```

-## Custom Reporters
+## Reporters

-By default, the output of the tool is rendered in one the following formats:
+The `--report` option allows to choose the output format for the linter report.

+Supported formats are:
+- `text` selected by default.
+- `checkstyle` following the common checkstyle XML schema.
+- `github` if you want annotations on GitHub actions.
+- `junit` following JUnit schema XML from Jenkins.
+- `gitlab` if you want annotations in Gitlab code quality format.
+- `null` if you don't want any reporting.

-`text`, `checkstyle`, `github`, `junit`, `gitlab`, `null`.
-If you want to use a custom
-format for reporting, you can configure it in your config file:
+If you want to use a custom format for reporting, you can configure it in your config file:

 ```php
 <?php